By the Last Token Gaming Staff

 Oh how good it feels to be gaming again!
 I had a magnificent 28th birthday, and was gifted two games for PS4: Until Dawn and the 2016 reboot of Doom.
 I’ll be doing a video review of UD, but due to my busy holiday schedule that will likely have to commence in January.
 That means my free time goes to the latter game, and holy shit is it great!
 I’ve never played any Doom games until this one, and it’s just the intro I needed.

 The graphics are gorgeous, the FPS mechanics are fresh and fluid, and most of all…it’s satisfying in a super violent, gory way.
 This game fulfills your most atavistic instincts.
 No joke, it feels good to rip a demon’s limbs off and bash his skull in before rattling off a volley of bullets to take down the next three.
-Sorry if that sounds psychotic…but I won’t lie, it’s a great way to blow off steam after a long day at work and stress-inducing news around the world.
+Sorry if that sounds psychotic…but I won’t lie, it’s a great way to blow off steam after a long day at work and stress-inducing news around the world where you need cortisol manager on Amazon to calm you down.

 Sean Willis – Croc Legend of the Gobbos (PC and PS1 versions), Jazz Jackrabbit 1 & 2 (PC)